Preventing Adult Sexual Misconduct and Child Sexual Abuse

 Step 4.
 Reporting:

-Adopt an electronic tool with anonymous reporting capability to ensure that anyone can report misconduct at any time.
-SIA provides the StopIt Reporting Tool for all members.
+- Adopt an electronic reporting tool with anonymous reporting capability to ensure that anyone can report misconduct at any time.

 Step 5.
 Investigation:

-The district Title IX coordinator will review every report to ensure that best practices are being followed with regards to investigation.
+- A District coordinator, will be established to oversee all reports and investigations.
+The District coordinator will review every report received to ensure that best practices are being followed with regards to investigation.

-Any report meeting a threshold of identified flags will warrant a third-party investigation process led by professionals to remove all bias and ensure a thorough and fair investigation.
+- Any report that identifies a student or students as possible victims will warrant a third-party investigation process led by professionals to remove all bias and ensure a thorough and fair investigation.

-Investigations will be completed in a timely fashion with recommendations made for any necessary employment action, including specialized training when misconduct is not present, but healthy boundaries have not been maintained.
-SIA provides specialized training through Making Right Choices to all members as needed.
+- Investigations will be completed in a timely fashion with recommendations made for any necessary employment action, including specialized training when misconduct is not present, but appropriate boundaries have not been maintained.

 Step 6.
 Response:

-Protocols shall be established for how the district will communicate with families and communities in the event of an incident to ensure transparency, yet maintain privacy as required.
+Protocols have been established for how the district will communicate with families and communites in the event of an incident to ensure transparency, yet maintain privacy as required.